Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 - [ ] Codespaces run [locally and in browser]
 - [ ] All tests pass

-In the absense of e2e tests,
+In the absense of e2e tests, we kindly ask you to make sure that

 - [ ] The application has been manually tested to work as per the requirement

 ## Security requirements

-- [ ] Microsoft Managed Identity is implemented
+- [ ] Microsoft Managed Identity is implemented to authenticate to Azure AI Services
-- [ ] [microsoft/security-devops-action](https://github.com/microsoft/security-devops-action) is integrated to the CI/CD pipeline and the analyzer were ran

 When a service selected doesn't support Managed Identity, the corresponding issue must have been reported and the security considerations section in the readme, should clearly explain the alternatives.

 - Azure Key Vault is a preferred alternative

 ### The following items are not strictly enforced but may prevent the template from being added to the gallery

+#### Security requirements for production only

+- [ ] [microsoft/security-devops-action](https://github.com/microsoft/security-devops-action) is integrated to the CI/CD pipeline and the analyzer were ran
+- [ ] Microsoft Managed Identity is used for all services and API endpoints

+#### Code quality and integrity

 - [ ] Project code follows standard structure, [per language](../structure-samples/structure-samples.md)
 - [ ] Code follows recommended styleguide